 - What do I need to know about myself and others to be an effective leader?

 For group cohesion and confidentiality, we will accept just 1 participant per organization and 8 total program participants.
 If more than one person in your organization wants to participate, please contact Lauren Andraski at , as we may host multiple cohorts.
-Any staff of Posner Center Member or Tenant organizations are welcome to apply.
+Anyone in the Posner Center Community is welcome to apply, wherever you live.
+Not based in Denver?
+No problem!
+The program will be hosted via Zoom and members outside of the US are encouraged to apply.

 A commitment to attend all eight sessions and complete pre-work is required.
 We also ask that participants respond to the surveys initially after the program, as well as those we will send yearly after program completion to understand the long-term impacts of the program.